R-CF/zarr/README.md

 A few things of interest here:

 1. The `zarr` package uses the `R6` framework.
-That means that you access fields of the objects with the dollar `$` sign, just like you would with list elements.
+That means that you access fields of the objects just like you would with list elements.
     The Zarr array object has multiple properties that you can access using this syntax, here retrieving the shape of the Zarr array as an integer vector with `d <- arr$shape`.
 2. The data in the Zarr array is of type “int32”, the standard R integer.
 When writing data you should make sure that the object to be written is of the correct type, so using “-99L” here.
+Numeric data is stored by default as “float64”, logical data as “int8”.
 3. The data is recycled (from a single value to 6 elements in the Zarr array) using normal R rules.
 Do note, however, that only single values are recycled and the “broadcasting” is per dimension of the